bhuvansun/encrypted-serial-communication/README.md

-# encrypted-serial-communication
+# Secure Serial

-A library to enable encrypted communications over serial ports.
+## Description

+A secure serial implementation for Arduino.

+For more information, refer to `report.pdf`.